MorenoLaQuatra/mlq.github.io/_talks/phd_presentation_2020.md

 location: "Turin, Italy (Virtual)"
 ---

 Using a video presentation I show some of the research trends investigated during my PhD studies.
+I give an very high-level overview of how is possible to address multilingual and timeline summarization tasks by using **NLP** and **Deep Learning**.

 <hr>